NERC-CEH/fdri-discovery/api/doc/combined-api-sketch.md

 /data?dataset={id1}&dataset={id2}&{filters}
 ```

-Simplifying to focus on list endpoints and key filters.
-Including filters (text and geo search not yet enabled on the metadata API but supported by the tech stack).
+A summary of possible endpoint patterns, a little simplified (focus just on list endpoints and key filter options) shown below.
+Includes some filters (text and geo search) not yet enabled on the metadata API but supported by the tech stack.

 | What | REST endpoint | REST Filters | Approximate STA endpoint |
 |---|---|---|---|